ideapoke-sunil/vs-code-ninja-setup/README.md

 ### 📁 Workspace Settings Tips

- VS Code workspace settings, which are customizable preferences you can define in a JSON file to tailor how your editor behaves.
+VS Code settings are stored in a JSON file that define how your editor behaves.
+You can save them:

-#### 🔧 What Is It?

-This is a JSON snippet that represents your VS Code settings, specifically stored in a file called:
+- **Globally** (applies to all projects)
+- **Per workspace** (specific to a project or repo)

-`.vscode/settings.json`
+These settings live inside: `.vscode/settings.json`

-You can use it to override global settings **per project** or define **your global preferences**.

 ## 🔖 Useful Resources